matai-2022/Team-Solar-System/README.md

 TEAM SOLAR SYSTEM!
 WE'RE ALL STARS!
 WE'RE A SUPERNOVA!

+THURSDAY STANDUP:
+-erin found a planets API, need to decide if we'll use it or write our own -do we need light gallery if we want to display images from NASA api?
+-christelle found a tutorial on a make planets functions -possibily split up tasks by clickability, or animation
+- lucas found a repo with a solar system to scale
+- something called raycasting? for clickability
+-do we want to include a navbar?
+-react three fibre can bind user events and render loops

 PLAN FOR THURSDAY 14/7
 -spend first half of day writing tickets, sorting data agreement, file structure, planning as much as possible -decide on mvp, incremental releases